xabbu42/Master/arbeit.md

 In this paper, I reproduced the main result of Yu's paper "Prehistoric Phenomena and Self-referentiality" and then expanded on it defining prehistoric relations for Gentzen systems with cut rules and finally for a Gentzen system G3lp for the logic of proofs LP.
-This allowed to study prehistoric relations directly in LP and lead to a negative answer on Yu's conjecture that prehistoric cycles are sufficient for self-referential S4 theorems.
-It also lead to an expanded definition of self-referentiality considering all inputs used to construct justification terms.
-With that expanded definition of self-referentiality, prehistoric cycles are *sufficient* for self-referential theorems in S4, which is the main result of this paper.
+This allows to study prehistoric relations directly in LP and leads to a negative answer on Yu's conjecture that prehistoric cycles are sufficient for self-referential S4 theorems.
+It also leads to an expanded definition of self-referentiality considering all inputs used to construct justification terms.
+With that expanded definition of self-referentiality prehistoric cycles are *sufficient* for self-referential theorems in S4, which is the main result of this paper.

 Given this expansion, the question goes back to the other direction.
 That is, are prehistoric cycles also necessary for the expanded definition of self-referentiality?
-Unfortunately that question is not easy to answer, as already transferring the definitions of inputs to the original Hilbert style calculus poses problems.
+Unfortunately this question is not easy to answer, as already transferring the definitions of inputs to the original Hilbert style calculus poses problems.
 So it remains open.

 Yu later expanded his result to modal logics T and K4 and their justification counterparts in @yu2014.
-Another open question is, if the same generalization can be done with the results of this paper.
-That is if there are Gentzen style systems without structural rules for T and K4 together with a consistent definition of term correspondence and prehistoric relations and a translation to some variant of G3s.
+Another open question is whether the same generalization can be done with the results of this paper.
+That is, if there are Gentzen style systems without structural rules for T and K4 together with a consistent definition of term correspondence and prehistoric relations and a translation to some variant of G3s.